opengento/flyimg-akeneo/README.md

 # Option details
 Most of these options are ImageMagick flags, many can get pretty advanced, use the [ImageMagick docs](http://www.imagemagick.org/script/command-line-options.php).
-We put a lot of defaults in place to prevent distortion, bad quality
+We put a lot of defaults in place to prevent distortion, bad quality, weird cropping and unwanted paddings.

 ### output `string`
 **default: auto** : Output format requested, for example you can force the output as jpeg file in case of source file is png.